sylaspg/grasp-continuum/README.md

 - `1_Ar_continuum_electron_s-wave_function` - script calculating continuum orbital of $\kappa = -1$ (_s_-wave, $J=1/2$) and electron energy $\epsilon=0.00124997$ hartree, using the dipole term of the polarization potential with default parameters
 - `2_Ar_continuum_electron_d-wave_function`- script calculating _normalized_ continuum orbital of $\kappa = 2$ (_d_-wave, $J=3/2$) and electron energy  $\epsilon=0.04499880$ hartree, using polarization potential read from a file
 - `3_Ar_electronic_scattering_length` - script calculating electronic scattering length using the zero-energy wave function
-- `Ar_bound_DF` - auxiliary script creating the nuclear data and calculating the bound states of argon atom (very simple case without correlations); there's no need to call it by hand, it is invoked automatically by all of the above scripts
+- `Ar_bound_DF` - auxiliary script creating the nuclear data and calculating the bound states of argon atom (very simple case without correlations); there's no need to call it by hand; it is invoked automatically by all of the above scripts
 - `clean` - auxiliary script, deleting all of the output files created during program execution
 - `vpol` - auxiliary file with the polarization potential given in numerical form; it is used by the second script above

 Scripts realizing the main calculations (beginning with a number) can be run independently and in any order.

-The results stay in a very good agreement with results from Cheng, when it comes to phase shifts in the first two examples ($\delta_0 = 0.03432$ vs. $0.03999$,  and $\delta_2^+ = 0.03241$ vs. $0.03253$), and electronic scattering length in the third example ($a_0 = -1.320$ vs. $-1.394$).
+The results stay in very good agreement with the results from Cheng when it comes to phase shifts in the first two examples ($\delta_0 = 0.03432$ vs. $0.03999$,  and $\delta_2^+ = 0.03241$ vs. $0.03253$), and electronic scattering length in the third example ($a_0 = -1.320$ vs. $-1.394$).